brimdata/super/book/src/command/output.md

 > While BSUP is currently default, a forthcoming release will change
 > CSUP to default after CSUP supports streaming.

-Since SUP is a common format choice for interactive use, the `-s` flag is shorthand for `-f tsup`.
+Since TSUP is a common format choice for interactive use, the `-s` flag is shorthand for `-f tsup`.
 Also, `-S` is a shortcut for `-f tsup` with `-pretty 2` as [described below](#pretty-printing).